IndigoPurple/EFENet/README.md

 conda env create -f environment.yml conda activate efenet
 ```
-1. Pretrained model is currently available at Google Drive and Baidu Netdisk, download the `CP10000.pth` and put it in the `pretrained` folder.
-(This pretrained model only uses an training sample for demo purpose.
-If you want to train your own model, please prepare your own training set.):
+1. Pretrained model is currently available at Google Drive and Baidu Netdisk, download the `CP10000.pth` and put it in the `pretrained` folder. (**This pretrained model only uses one training sample for demo purpose.
+If you want to train your own model, please prepare your own training set.**):
 ```
 # Google Drive
 https://drive.google.com/file/d/1m89rHR5IiFi5hg50fZvkpgNtH-MBuW1j/view?usp=sharing